dis-moi/extension/docs/CONTRIBUTING.md

 extensions.lmem@gmail.com
 ```

-> Ask for the password to a super user! _OR_ A super user may add your own google account to the developer group.
+> Ask for the password from a super user! _OR_ A super user may add your own google account to the developer group.

 To generate your own tokens and deploy from your local environment :
 https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md